 Training

-- Public hospital-based ambulatory addiction, primary care, and inpatient services at San Francisco General Hospital.
+1. Public hospital-based outpatient addiction medicine, academic primary care, and addiction consultation services at San Francisco General Hospital

-- Non-profit community organizations that provide integrated primary medical care and mental health services, withdrawal management, harm reduction, and residential and outpatient addiction treatment for substance use disorder for communities in San Francisco and northern California.
+3. Non-profit community organizations that provide integrated primary medical care and mental health services, intoxication and withdrawal management, street outreach services, and office-based, residential, and intensive outpatient addiction treatment for communities in both the San Francisco inner city and in rural northern California

-- Clinical programs that specialize in the prevention and treatment of unhealthy substance use in pregnant and postpartum families.
+4. Wraparound clinical programs that specialize in the prevention and treatment of unhealthy substance use in pregnant and postpartum families

 Core Clinical Experiences